aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 1.22.0 ####
+- New features
+	- Add option to enable/disable mapping of recurring tasks in TaskMappingConfiguration to avoid problems with servers that don't support recurring tasks.
+	- Add option in ContactMappingConfiguration to fix formatting of phone numbers when syncing from server to Outlook, so that Outlook can detect country and area code, feature request 34.
+	- Use email address for vcard FN if fileas, name and company attributes of outlook contact are emtpy.
+- Bug fixes
+	- Fix VTIMETONE DTSTART generation for timezones with yearly floating DST rules like Jerusalem when syncing to Google, ticket #244.
+(Workaround for a bug in the DDay.iCal library)
+	- Don't add filter category to Outlook categories if Negate filter is activated, ticket #245.
 #### 1.21.0 ####
 - New features
 	- Implement option in network and proxy options to force basic authentication, needed for some servers where negotiation or digest auth are not working properly, fixes connection problems with OS X servers.